CMPT-276-SPRING-2025/final-project-07-hills/README.md

 - Nafeesa Leena

 # Project Name:
-- Circke: Collaborative Learning Platform
+- Cirkle: Collaborative Learning Platform

 # Project Description:
-- Circle is a web application designed to enhance collaborative learning.
+- Cirkle is a web application designed to enhance collaborative learning.
 It does this by providing an integrated platform with tools for collaboration, such as shared notes, file uploads, and a group pomodoro timer with leaderboards for your group.
 Many people either struggle to effectively collaborate